Vasectomy is surgery a man may choose to have if he does not want to father any more

 - You plan to have children by reversing your vasectomy.

 Vasectomy is very safe, but all surgeries carry some risks.
-Some potential risks of vasectomy include:
+Some possible risks of

 - An inflammatory reaction to sperm that spill during surgery called sperm granuloma which can cause a tender lump under the skin